Beach Clean Up

 Make a change in sea life.
 I want to see it happen.
 Make the beaches clean.
 You don’t need to be any certain age; you just need too believe that you can.
 I believe and I will help.
 The next step for me is to get others to help.
 Will you help me?
 Will you help the environment?
 Make a difference!

 Step up and grab a hand to fix our world and keep the atmosphere clean.
 Go to the beach and look around; see what you can pick up.
 You won’t believe what you can do.
-You can change things!
+For a big clean up project, you may have to get a Garbage Disposal Bin Rental.

 I’m Just a Butt